 Any advice for a young person thinking about getting into a STEM field?

-My all-time favorite quote that I try to live is “Well behaved women never make history”.
+My all-time favorite quote that I try to live is “Well behaved women rarely make history”.

 Don’t ever let anyone deter you from what you’re passionate about, but, at the same time, understand that there will be obstacles.
 For me, in particular, I feel like my obstacle is that I am constantly trying to overcome the dumb blonde stereotype.
 Because I am aware of this stereotype and because women are such a minority in the CS field, I find myself not speaking up in class and not contributing as much as I could be.
 And guess what?
 A lot of women feel the same way.
 I don’t understand why I get so nervous to voice my opinion or to ask a question, and I get angry at myself for feeling this way.
 I guess I feel that I need to be right all the time in order to prove that I, a woman-a BLONDE woman, can be just as smart as any other student.
 But this kind of thinking is a disadvantage.
 I learn so much more when I ask questions and actively contribute to discussion.

 Thus, my advice to you girls is to never doubt your worth and your intelligence.
 You are in your position for a reason.
 Your questions and opinions are just as reasonable as any other.
 As Eleanor Roosevelt said, “What could we accomplish if we knew we could not fail?”

 If you see other women struggling, help each other out!
 When women really stand by and team up together, we can overcome any obstacle.